Legal and administrative framework

 “There is established an Evaluating Committee, an advisory body, which shall be under the administrative supervision of the James Bay Advisory Committee of the Environment.
 The Evaluating Committee shall have six (6) members.
 Québec, Canada and the Cree Regional Authority shall each appoint two (2) members.
 The remuneration of a member shall be paid for by the body that appoints such member.”

-The Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC) ensures the operation of the Evaluating Committee secretariat.
+The Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs (MELCCFP) ensures the operation of the Evaluating Committee secretariat.

 Territory and Jurisdiction